GKE Deployment Guide¶

 --auth-path kubernetes/gke-prod

-This configures the vault's Kubernetes auth method to accept ServiceAccount JWTs from the GKE cluster.
+This configures OpenBao's Kubernetes auth method to accept ServiceAccount JWTs from the GKE cluster.

 Install the operator and eBPF daemonset via Helm: